CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

     ![Create sample virtual machine security alerts](../Images/new-susp-rule.png)

-   > **Note:** you can create suppression rules on a management group level by using a built-in policy definition named Deploy - Configure suppression rules for Azure Security Center alerts in Azure Policy.
+   > **Note:** you can create suppression rules on a management group level by using a built-in policy definition named Deploy - Configure suppression rules for Microsoft Defender for Cloud alerts in Azure Policy.
 To suppress alerts at the subscription level, you can use the Azure portal or REST APIs.

 5. You can change your existing suppression rules or create new ones: On the **Security alerts** page from the top menu, select **Suppression rules**.